What Does Logistics Software Cost by Type?

 Deloitte's 2025 supply chain survey found that 62% of logistics companies overspend on their first software build, mostly by trying to rebuild every quirk of their old spreadsheet process in code.
 The fix isn't slashing features.
 It's building them in the right order.

 Strategy 1: Start with one module, not the whole suite.
 If dispatch and tracking are where the value is, build those first.
 Ship in 14-16 weeks.
 Then let the operational savings bankroll WMS and carrier management in phase two.
 We've watched companies try to build TMS, WMS, and fleet tracking all at once.
-They burn 12 months and $300,000 before a single screen goes live.
+They burn a full year of budget before a single screen goes live.
 Phase it, and revenue starts at month four instead of month twelve.

 Strategy 3: Use open-source where it actually fits.
 OpenTripPlanner for route optimization, OSRM for driving directions, Grafana for monitoring dashboards.
-That trio alone saves $20,000-$40,000 in dev time.
+That trio alone removes weeks of build time.
 Just don't reach for open-source on the parts that are your edge.
 The dispatch algorithm, the carrier rating engine, the IoT data pipeline, those stay custom.

 Strategy 4: Stay away from custom hardware.
 Buy commercial GPS trackers (Queclink, Teltonika) rather than designing your own.
 Grab off-the-shelf temperature sensors instead of spinning custom PCBs.
 Our team has built IoT platforms that talk to 15+ hardware manufacturers, and honestly the software doesn't care which tracker brand you picked, as long as it speaks MQTT.

 Strategy 5: Skip the mobile app for everyone who isn't a driver.
 Dispatchers, warehouse managers, fleet coordinators, they all work on a desktop.
 Give them a responsive web dashboard instead of a separate internal mobile app.
-That's $20,000-$35,000 saved and a faster delivery.
+That drops an entire platform from scope and ships sooner.
 Keep the native app for drivers, the people who genuinely need offline mode and camera access for proof-of-delivery photos.